qianngli/MCNet/data_pre-processing/README.md

 **band mean**
 ---------------------------
-The floder is to compute mean_band with respect to traning set.
-Simialrity, you can run .m file in MARLAB
+The floder is to compute the mean  of each band with respect to traning set.
+You can run bandmean.m file in MARLAB